biomystery/TNF_regulation/README.md

 - [ ] The tnf feedback should show much effect in CpG but not LPS and PIC conditions for both TNF production and NFkB activities.
 - [ ] Solve the delay in CpG induced mRNA profile (fig5d)
+- [ ] It would better use heatmap to show the supporting of hypothesis (like: stabilization or requirement of para/auto-crine feebback).